Isakson: Congressional panels should probe Trump, Ukraine call

-ATLANTA — Senator Johnny Isakson says the Senate Intelligence committee should investigate a phone call between President Trump and the new president of Ukraine.
-Trump says he asked president Volodymyr Zelensky about corruption and says they talked about former Vice President Joe Biden.
+ATLANTA — Senator Johnny Isakson said the Senate Intelligence committee should investigate a phone call between President Trump and the new president of Ukraine.
+Trump said he asked president Volodymyr Zelensky about corruption and said they talked about former Vice President Joe Biden.

 The phone call has come under fire because it gives the appearance of the president asking a foreign government to try to find dirt on a man Trump could face in his re-election campaign next year.
 Biden’s son Hunter has done business in Ukraine.

-Democrats say the president abused his power for political advantage.
-In Georgia, Republican US Senator Johnny Isakson told 11Alive News he doesn’t know enough about it to make a judgment – but thinks it’s reasonable for the Senate and House intelligence committees to start an investigation.
+Democrats said the president abused his power for political advantage.
+In Georgia, Republican U.S. Senator Johnny Isakson told 11Alive he doesn’t know enough about it to make a judgment – but thinks it’s reasonable for the Senate and House intelligence committees to start an investigation.

 "I don’t know whether he crossed the lines or not, but I know we’ve got the weight in the intelligence committees to get to the bottom of it.
 They have the subpoena power to do it and they have the authority to do it," Isakson said.